-Focusing on making your mobile content marketing success is important, especially while taking under consideration that most of the Internet traffic is now coming from mobile devices.
-Mobile email creates twice as many conversions as social activities or search.
+Focusing on making your mobile content marketing success is important, especially while taking into consideration that most of the Internet traffic is now coming from mobile devices.
+Mobile email creates twice as many conversions as social activities or searches.
 SMS marketing is now popular in over 31% of agencies within the US.
 Over half of US mobile users browse, search, and purchase on mobile devices at home.
 These numbers are something worth looking at.

 Knowing how to create and optimize your mobile content is critical to any marketing campaign.
 Creating useful and in-depth mobile content while taking a mobile-first approach will give you a significant advantage over your competitors.